 Read More From Owlcation

 Byron had become an A-list celebrity overnight.
 The London street in which Lord Byron was lodging was jammed by carriages delivering social invitations to his doorstep.
 He was the main topic of conversation, the man everyone wanted to meet, the subject of rumour, gossip, and speculation.
 And he became his own publicist, adept at dropping insinuations into conversation of something scandalous that he might have done.
 (To put his actions in their historical context - this was an era when the Prince Regent had made it fashionable to lie and to boast of every vice).

 Byron's Relationship with Lady Caroline Lamb

-Lady Caroline Lamb, a daughter-in-law of Lady Melbourne, was a high-profile member of this exclusive set, an outrageous woman, who once at a dinner party had herself carried naked on a silver salver to the table.
+Lady Caroline Lamb was a high-profile member of the exclusive upper class social set, an outrageous woman, who once at a dinner party had herself carried to the table naked on a silver salver.

-Lady Caroline did not give a fig for keeping up a facade of decorum.
-She had set her sights on Lord Byron and openly threw herself at him.She publicly boasted that she and Byron were invited to social events as a couple, and she did not mind at all being seen hanging into his carriage window or obviously waiting around for him to appear.
-She was insanely jealous and her behaviour eventually became so outrageous that Byron decamped to Cheltenham to escape from her attentions and she was packed off to Ireland for a holiday with her husband.
-Whilst at Cheltenham, Byron embarked on an affair with Lady Oxford and sent an imprudent, ill-advised, letter to Caroline Lamb.
-This was most probably a causal factor in the revenge that she later embarked upon.
+Her behaviour eventually became so outrageous that Byron decamped to Cheltenham to escape from her attentions and she was packed off to Ireland for a holiday with her husband.
+Whilst at Cheltenham, Byron embarked on an affair with Lady Oxford and sent a letter to Caroline Lamb that was probably a causal factor in the revenge that she later embarked upon.